Peterpiotr/siguren-documentation/docs/source/maintenance/planned-maintenance/lubrication.rst

 .. ========================================================================================

 .. note::
-    Based on :download:`Using the MS Recovery Capabilities <../archives/using-the-ms-recovery-capabilities-02.docx>`
+    Based on :download:`../../_archives/Using the MS Recovery Capabilities <../archives/using-the-ms-recovery-capabilities-02.docx>`

 All MotoSuiveur units, are checked after assembly, set and tested on a bench at Siguren.